pravallika-1305/III-year-Lab/CN & WT LAB/WT Experiments/README.md

 # Experimet 1

 ## Aim of the Experiment
-Develop static pages (using Only HTML) of an online book store.
-The pages should resemble: www.amazon.com.
-The  website should consist the following  pages. a)Home page b)Registration and user Login c)User Profile Page d)Books catalog e)Shopping Cart f)Payment By credit card g)Order  Conformation
+Develop static pages of an online book store, resembling: www.amazon.in.
+The  website should consist the following  pages.

+a)Home page

+b)Registration and user Login

+c)User Profile Page

+d)Books catalog

+e)Shopping Cart

+f)Payment By credit card

+g)Order  Conformation

 ### Components